adetaylor/webkit-wiki/Safer-CPP-Guidelines.md

 ```

-### When passing an object tonon-trivial function, hold a smart pointer to this object on the stack
+### When passing an object to non-trivial function, hold a smart pointer to this object on the stack

 **Reasoning:**